Anku5hk/ML-Projects/Get_to_know_Python.md

   # this also is true, here values are checked
 ```

 ## Data Structures
 Data Structure is a way to store and organize data so that it can be used efficiently.
 They are used to store/retrive data from.
 Data can be data types or other data structure.
 Different data structures have thier advantages/disadvantages in terms of accessing/storing data speed, so they should be used as per the task.
+They can also be called literal collections.

 ### List
-Ordered collection of sequence of items, which can be of any literal type.
+Ordered collection of sequence of items, which can be of any data type.
 They are Mutable (values can be changed).
 Indexing is allowed and are iterable.
+They are array like implementation in python.
+They are generally prefered in most cases.
+Where indexing, looping over some items is reqiured lists are used.
 * Usage:
 ```Python
  # create list
  my_list = [1,2,3,'a','this way','cab',1.0,2.0]